deenaariff/Weave/README.md

 ## JAVADOC

-You can read the Javadoc here [link] (https://deenaariff.github.io/Weave/).
+You can read the Javadoc here [link](https://deenaariff.github.io/Weave/).

 ## An Introduction to RAFT Consensus